Velocity Micro Raptor eS40 desktop review

-I don't know much about Raptors outside of the fact that they can open doors and seem like absolute jerks.
+I don't know much about raptors outside of the fact that they can open doors and seem like absolute jerks.
 I'm assuming Velocity Micro's Raptor eS40 desktop isn't actively trying to kill me, but it is a pint-sized powerhouse that will surprise you with its performance.
-So, I guess that's like Raptor.
-I don't know; I'm tired.
+So, I guess that's like a raptor.

 Processor: Intel Core i9-10900k, 10 core processor, overclocked to 5.1GHz all cores